petykowski/London-TFL-Automated-Announcements/README.md

 #### Record Audio

-1. Find a Quite Location
+1. Find a Quiet Location

    Gap Minder relies on the silence between speech to extract the audio segments.
 Reducing or eliminating background noise is essential.